Derenda King, CFP®/CDFA®

 Asset Protection Allowance Remains the Same

-Revision: The FAFSA excludes non-retirement assets—such as checking account balances, stocks, bonds, etc.—from the financial aid eligibility formula.
+Revision: The FAFSA excludes non-retirement assets—checking account balances, stocks, bonds, etc.—from the financial aid eligibility formula.
 How much is shielded depends on the age of the oldest parent as of December 31 of the year the FAFSA is filed.
 For example, if the oldest parent in a married couple is 48 years old in 2020, then the couple could shield up to $6,000 (or $2,000 for a single parent).
 With the new legislation, there is no change to the amount of non-retirement assets that can be sheltered by the asset protection allowance.

 Impact: While the current bill leaves asset allowance protection as-is, asset allowance protection amounts have steadily decreased over the last decade.
 In 2010, the amount $52,400 for 48-year-old married parents and $21,900 for a single parent of the same age, compared to $6000 and $2000 last year.
 If the trend continues, asset allowance protection is projected to disappear entirely soon.
-The descreasing protection has had the most impact on middle-income families and some high-income families, as it makes college less affordable by reducing the student's aid eligibility by thousands of dollars.
+The decreasing protection has had the most impact on middle-income families and some high-income families, as it makes college less affordable by reducing the student's aid eligibility by thousands of dollars.
 Single parents are also disproportionately affected since the amount shielded for them is nearly two-thirds less than for two-parent households, as shown in the examples above.
 Younger parents also have a lower asset protection level than older parents.
 For example, 65-year-old parents in 2020 could shield $9,400 ($3,000 for single parent), as compared to the previously described 48-year-old parents.